 - After cooling it, the fluid is delivered back to the transmission.

 Considerations To Make While Choosing A Transmission Cooler

-- RPM: Transmissions are responsible for keeping the engine’s Revolution Per Minute (RPM) within a certain range to transmit power from the rotations to the drive wheels.
-During this, a lot of heat is generated and to keep it low it is always safe to use the transmission cooler to cool down the moving parts.
+- RPM: Transmissions are responsible for keeping the engine’s Revolution Per Minute (RPM) within the engine’s range to transmit power from the rotations to the drive wheels.
+During this, a lot of heat is generated, and to keep it low, it is always safe to use the transmission cooler to cool down the moving parts.

-- Decreased amount of fluid in the transmission: The amount of transmission fluid largely affects the performance of a transmission.
-If the fluid is burned due to the excessive heat which sometimes even exceeds 200-degree Celsius then the amount of fluid running through the transmission is decreased.
-That can lead to serious damage to the important moving parts and even the transmission, so it’s always better to use an add-on cooler to get things safer because replacing the transmission would be the last this you want as an owner.
+- Decreased amount of fluid in the transmission: The amount of transmission fluid largely affects the performance of the transmission.
+If the fluid is burned due to the excessive heat, which sometimes even exceeds 200-degree Celsius, then the amount of fluid running through the transmission is decreased.
+However, that can lead to serious damage to the important moving parts and even the transmission, so it’s always better to use an add-on to get things safer because replacing the transmission would be the last you want as an owner.

 - Extra Precaution: In this case, the saying ‘Prevention is better than cure’ truly applies.
-Installing a cooler will provide the extra protection against the overheating of the transmission, and this why you see it has been used mostly in the tow vehicles.
+Installing a cooler will provide extra protection against the overheating of the transmission, which is why you see it has been used mostly in tow vehicles.

-- Weight Issues: You see the transmission cooler comes in a variety of sizes and shapes.
-Choosing a cooler that matches the gross vehicle weight rating (GVWR) of your vehicle is a very important factor to allow this add-on cooler for operating properly.
+- Weight Issues: The transmission cooler comes in various sizes and shapes.
+You are choosing a cooler that matches your vehicle’s gross vehicle weight rating (vehicle crucial in allowing this add-on cooler to operate properly.
 Perhaps you could investigate a few questions regarding the weight of the vehicle like –

 - How much does your vehicle weigh?